Legal December 08, 2025 11 min read 2416 views

 • Digital copy shared through a platform

-Then ❌ your Section 21 is vulnerable to being struck out.
-Lack of proof is a very common reason possession claims fail.
+Then ❌ your Section 21 claim is vulnerable to being struck out.
+Lack of proof is one of the most common reasons possession claims fail.

-Tenant receiving a gas safety certificate from a landlord to satisfy Section 21 compliance requirements.
+Tenant receiving a gas safety certificate from a landlord, illustrating proof of service for possession cases.

-Keeping a clear record of when and how gas safety certificates are shared with tenants is critical for Section 21.
+Keeping a clear record of when and how gas safety certificates were shared with tenants is critical in any transitional Section 21 case.

-How Courts Currently Approach Section 21 and Gas Safety
+How Courts Approach Transitional Section 21 Cases and Gas Safety

 Judges generally ask: